Are you trying to decide which website builder to use when creating your salon or service business website?

 - SEO tools

 Square does not work with design templates (like some other solutions here).
 They instead offer pre-designed sections that you drop onto your page to create your design.

 This makes it fast and easy to create your website.
 But it also means less flexibility as you only have a few design options for the sections that you use on your site.

 You can still achieve very good-looking website designs.
 Below is an example website I’ve created to show what a salon website could look like when built using Square Online.

 You can also check out this list of Square Online design examples I’ve put together to illustrate what you can achieve with the tool.

 99Designs – Get a Professional to Build Your Website

 99Designs is not a website builder but a way to connect with professional web developers who can help create a website for you.

-For many salon and service business owners, this is the best option as it will save you time and ensure a professional result.
+This is the best option for many salon and service business owners as it will save you time and ensure a professional result.

 - Affordable: Webdesign starts at $599 (even if you will probably spend closer to $2,000 for a full website)